adityasingh6256/iiitb_sipo/README.md

  ```
  more at http://opencircuitdesign.com/

- # Generating the Layout
+ # Generating the Layout (RTL TO GDSII)

  Preparation steps
  ```
  cd OpenLane
  cd designs